korningf/git-pass/README.md

 On the thin desktop client, we use git-pass to secure the Initial Trust,

-to establish Identity Secrets, things like OTP logins, SSH keys, PGP keys.
+to establish Identity Secrets, things like local logins, SSH keys, PGP keys.

 That's where git-pass comes in, to establish a secure connection or session.